 Are prepaid cards actually credit cards?

-No. A prepaid Visa or MasterCard is a card that carries funds loaded onto the card by the program sponsor (or organization paying for the card funds).
+No. A prepaid Visa or MasterCard is a card that carries funds loaded onto the card by the program sponsor (the company that gave you the card, or that appears on the front of the card other than the bank, Visa, or MasterCard.)
 Each time the recipient uses the card, the purchase amount is deducted from the available balance.

 The card package you received provides important information about your prepaid card and includes the Cardholder Agreement, so please read it carefully before using the card.